yaolu93/blogstore/content/cv.md

     ***(First-Class Honours 1.1)***

-    *Dissertation: Comparing Approaches for the Migration toMicroservices Architecture using Smells*
+    *Dissertation: Comparing Approaches for the Migration to Microservices Architecture using Smells*
     ***(A1 Grade)***

 2012-2016